P

 Business impact

-• Increase service level adoption -- CDF-based query filled the technical gap in service level creation flow, which has a $2M CRR impact on the business.
+• Increase service level adoption -- SLI query builder filled the gap in service level creation flow, which has a $2M CRR impact on the business.

 • Reduced SLI misconfiguration, contributed to 1,500+ beta users and $1.52M MRR at GA.